 - Facilitating networks and shared learning

-- Supporting a person centred and outcome focused approach
+- Supporting a person centred and outcome focussed approach

 - Building human capital